A248/DazzleConf/README.md

 Documentation is in the [/docs/](docs) folder.

-**Version 2 is still in the preview stage while we stabilize the API**; for version 1.0, see the "master" branch.
+**Version 2 is currently in the milestone stage.** This is a way of saying that the API is mostly stable, but a few things (including behavior) might still change.

 ### Objectives